gbadedata/pd-scorecard-validation/README.md

 ## Data

 The underlying **Lending Club** loan data is publicly available and used here for a non-commercial portfolio project.
 The **code** is released under the MIT License (see `LICENSE`).

----

-*Built as a portfolio project demonstrating credit scorecard development and independent model validation.*